ManolisFrag/Manolis-Fragkiadakis/README.md

     - Manolis Fragkiadakis, Victoria Nyst and Peter van der Putten.
 [Towards a User-Friendly Tool for Automated Sign Annotation: Identification and Annotation of Time Slots, Number of Hands, and Handshape](http://www.digitalhumanities.org/dhq/vol/15/1/000510/000510.html).
 Digital Humanities Quarterly 15.1

 ### Conference proceedings
+-2021
+    - Manolis Fragkiadakis and Peter van der Putten.
+[Sign and Search: Sign Search Functionality for Sign Language Lexica](https://aclanthology.org/2021.mtsummit-at4ssl.3.pdf).
+In Proceedings of the 1st International Workshop on Automatic Translation for Signed and Spoken Languages (AT4SSL), pp. 23–32.

 - 2020
     - Manolis Fragkiadakis, Victoria Nyst and Peter van der Putten.
 [Signing as Input for a Dictionary Query: Matching Signs Based on Joint Positions of the Dominant Hand](https://www.sign-lang.uni-hamburg.de/lrec/lrec/pubs/20007.pdf).
-Proceedings of the 9th LREC2020 Workshop on the Representation and Processing of Sign Language, Marseille, 11-16 May 2020, pp 69-74.
+In Proceedings of the 9th LREC2020 Workshop on the Representation and Processing of Sign Language, Marseille, 11-16 May 2020, pp 69-74.

 ### Peer-reviewed conference abstracts